huzaifah0x00/Keyboard2Controller/README.md

 and client.py on client PC

 that's it
-and of course .. you have to install vjoy for this to work
+and of course .. you have to install <a href="vjoystick.sourceforge.net/site/index.php/download-a-install/download">vjoy</a> for this to work